cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 #### <a id='create-service'></a> create-service ####

+Create a new service instance, and optionally, bind it to an application.
+If you do not bind a service to an application at creation, you can do it later with the [bind-service](#bind-service) command.

+To list service instances that already exist, use the [services](#services) command.

-Create a new service instance.  cf prompts for service attributes not provided on the comannd line.
+cf prompts for service attributes not provided on the command line.

 <div class="command-doc">
   <pre class="terminal">$ cf create-service [service type] [instance name]</pre>